edvorg/lww-node/README.md

 - add better in-cluster discovery algorithm (currently every node has to be run with static list of all other nodes)
 - add ssl certificates
 - add option to use external redis service (useful for --prod mode)
-- use different naming convetions for container based on mode (prod, staging, test)
+- use different naming conventions for containers based on mode (prod, staging, test) to allow running several non-verlapping environments at the same time
 - make sure offloading to redis doesn't happen at the same time on nodes by tweaking scheduler
+- add `application/json` content type support to endpoints
+- tweak jvm memory options for production environment

 ## License